Morton’s Neuroma Treatment at Foot Foundation

 Alcohol (sclerosing) injections in selected recurrent cases (via specialist)

-Radiofrequency ablation or cryoablation in specialist centres
+Radiofrequency ablation or cryoablation (specialist centres)

-We’ll help you navigate options, expected outcomes, and recovery timelines, ensuring continuity of care pre- and post-procedure
+We’ll help you navigate options, expected outcomes, and recovery timelines, ensuring continuity of care pre- and post-procedure.

 Symptoms